Skip to content

 Cotton and Hemp Yoga Mats

 Cotton and hemp yoga mats are eco-friendly, absorbent, and provide good cushioning for joints with a soft texture.
+A nice blend for a natural yoga mat.
+Again, these are usually bonded onto a base of natural rubber or resin (sometimes they are on their own, like an authentic yoga mat/rug).

 Pros: